 Published: December 2019 | Report Code: SE11802 | Available Format: PDF | Pages: 216

-Flexible electronics are electronics in which integrated circuits (ICs) are assembled on a flexible substrate, such as a metal or plastic, which can be rolled, wrapped, twisted, or even folded, without affecting the function.
-Companies in the printed electronics market are, therefore, increasingly collaborating with technology providers to develop flexible electronic products in view of the growing demand for these products across the world.
-For instance, in June 2019, E Ink Holdings Inc. collaborated with Plastic Logic HK to leverage the organic field-effect transistor (OTFT) technology for the development of flexible electronic paper displays for wearables.
+The spurring demand for flexible electronics is a major growth driver for the market.
+In such products, the integrated circuits (ICs) are deployed on a flexible substrate, such as plastic or metal, which can be folded, rolled, twisted, or wrapped, without impacting the function.
+Owing to the increasing demand for these products, market players are collaborating with technology providers.
+For example, in June 2019, E Ink Holdings Inc. and Plastic Logic HK entered into a collaboration to use the organic field-effect transistor (OTFT) technology for manufacturing flexible electronic paper displays for wearables.

 The global printed electronics market is highly competitive in nature, characterized by the presence of key companies namely E Ink Holdings Inc. and Ynvisible Interactive Inc. Some of the other prominent players operating in the printed electronics market are Thin Film Electronics ASA, Nissha Co.
 Ltd., Xerox Corporation, Agfa-Gevaert N.V., DuPont de Nemours Inc., Molex LLC, NovaCentrix Corp., and BASF SE.